mmisono/vatic/DEVELOPERS.md

 of additional commands.
 If you are new to VATIC or sqlalchemy I recommend you make changes first on a system that does not contain any valuable data.

-To add a column to a table follow these steps:
+**Adding a column**: To add a column to a table follow these steps:

-1. Add a field to the table in the models.py file.
+Add a field to the table in the models.py file.

 If you have valuable information in the database:

-2. Log into the MySQL shell:
+1. Log into the MySQL shell:

         $ mysql -u root -p
         $ Enter your password

-3. In the MySQL shell run the following commands to add your column.
+2. In the MySQL shell run the following commands to add your column.

         $ use vatic;
         $ describe table_name;